sitasp/satish-blog/content/post/arp_mac_windows_experiment.md

 ## Final Thoughts

-I find these small network experiments satisfying because they remind me how much is happening under the hood every time we casually load a webpage or sync a file.
-If you try something similar on your own machines, you might notice differences depending on your network, firewall, or even your OS version — and that’s part of the fun.
+I enjoyed digging into the rabbit hole and experimenting with ARP.

 Next time, I’m planning to dig a little deeper, maybe exploring how firewall rules affect ARP or how to sniff these packets directly.

 If that sounds interesting, let me know — I’d love to share the next round of findings!

-You can reach out to me at [sitasp](https://twitter.com/sitasp) on Twitter.
+You can reach out to me at [sitasp0](https://twitter.com/sitasp0) on Twitter.